 Cognitive Restructuring techniques include:

-- Changing negative self-talk.
-Changing self-defeating statements using “always” and “never” to more helpful phrases such as “sometimes,” “usually,” and “rarely” can release yourself from expectations of perfection.
+They are changing negative self-talk.
+Changing self-defeating statements using “always” and “never” to more helpful phrases such as “sometimes,” “usually,” and “rarely” can release you from expectations of perfection.
 These strategies for anger management also help you develop realistic goals and avoid unrealistic demands on yourself.

-- Identifying and challenging irrational fears.
+Identifying and challenging irrational fears.
 Fear often leads to angriness because we fear things without knowing exactly how they could harm us.
-Identify any specific fears that trigger anger and work through each one individually until you understand their origin.
+Identify any concerns that trigger anger and work through them individually until you understand their origin.
 After determining the source of your anxiety, you can begin to challenge its validity.

-- Rehearse responses to difficult situations ahead of time.
+Rehearse responses to challenging situations ahead of time.
 Rehearsal for an anger response helps you practice what you want to say or do.
-It also allows you to learn how to problem-solve difficult situations.
+It also allows you to learn how to problem-solve under challenging situations.

 Even though angriness is a human emotion, we don’t have to let it control us.
-Healthy anger management allows feeling the emotion of angriness without dictating our interactions with others or losing control.
+Healthy anger management allows feeling angry without dictating our interactions with others or losing control.
 Mental health professionals can provide counseling one on one or in small groups to help those struggling with chronic anger or symptoms of angriness.
-Anger management classes can change your quality of life as well as the life of those you love.
+Anger management classes can change your quality of life and the life of those you love.